azurecurve/azrcrv-to-twitter/README.md

 # Installation Instructions

-* Download the plugin from [GitHub](https://github.com/azurecurve/azrcrv-to-twitter/releases/latest/).
+* Download the latest release of the plugin from [GitHub](https://github.com/azurecurve/azrcrv-to-twitter/releases/latest/).
 * Upload the entire zip file using the Plugins upload function in your ClassicPress admin panel.
 * Activate the plugin.
 * Apply for a [Twitter Developer account](https://developer.twitter.com/en/apply-for-access).